Ames, Iowa: Metropolitan area

 Location of the Ames-Boone CSA and its components:

 The U.S. Census Bureau designates the Ames MSA as encompassing all of Story County.
 While Ames is the largest city in Story County, the county seat is in the nearby city of Nevada, 8 mi east of Ames.

 Ames metropolitan statistical area combined with the Boone, Iowa micropolitan statistical area (Boone County, Iowa) make up the larger Ames-Boone combined statistical area.
 Ames is the larger principal city of the Combined Statistical Area that includes all of Story County, Iowa and Boone County, Iowa. which had a combined population of 106,205 at the 2000 census.

 Economy

-Iowa State University contains the U.S. Department of Agriculture's National Animal Disease Center, which developed the Ames strain), and the U.S. Department of Energy's Ames Laboratory, a major materials research and development facility.
+Iowa State University contains the U.S. Department of Agriculture's National Animal Disease Center, which developed the Ames strain, and the U.S. Department of Energy's Ames National Laboratory, a major materials research and development facility.

 Located in Ames are the main offices of the Iowa Department of Transportation, and state and Federal institutions are the largest employers in Ames.

 The Iowa State University Research Park is a not-for-profit business development incubator located in Ames, and affiliated with Iowa State University.

 The Bureau of Labor Statistics ranked Ames and Boulder, Colorado as having the lowest unemployment rate (2.5%) of any metropolitan area in the United States in 2016.
 By June 2018, unemployment in Ames had fallen even further, to 1.5%, though wage increases for workers were not keeping pace with rising rents.